hobby-labs/samba-ad-container/README.md

 -> samba-backup-corp.mysite.example.com-YYYY-MM-DDThh-mm-ss.SSSSSS.tar.bz2
 ```

-Then you should save `samba-backup-corp.mysite.example.com-YYYY-MM-DDThh-mm-ss.SSSSSS.tar.bz2` to more safely place like NAS or cloud storage not to missing it.
+Then you should save `samba-backup-corp.mysite.example.com-YYYY-MM-DDThh-mm-ss.SSSSSS.tar.bz2` (file name will be different by your domain name) to more safely place like NAS or cloud storage not to missing it.

 ## Backup PDC (Unofficial way)
 You can run the container mounting `/etc/samba` and `/var/lib/samba` on the container like below.